Subtraction-free complexity, cluster transformations, and spanning trees: Subtraction-free complexity vs. ordinary complexity

-The ordinary arithmetic circuit complexity of $f_n(x)$ is $O(1)$ provided arbitrary constants are allowed as inputs.
-Even if $1$ is the only input constant allowed, the circuit complexity of $f_n(x)$ is $O(n)$ because $2^{2^n}$ can be computed by iterated squaring.
+while finite, is greater than $2^n$.
+The ordinary arithmetic circuit complexity of $G_n(x)$ is $O(1)$ if arbitrary constants are allowed as inputs.
+If $1$ is the only input constant allowed, the ordinary complexity of $G_n(x)$ is~$O(n)$. \end{proposition}